hay-kot/scaffold/docs/docs/user-guide/scaffold-rc.md

 scaffold new https://github.com/joebagadonuts/my-project
 ```

-## Auth
+## `auth`

 The `auth` sections lets you define authentication matchers for your scaffolds.
 This is useful for using scaffolds that are stored in a private repository.

 The configuration supports basic authentication and token authentication.
-Note that in most cases, you want basic authnetication, even us you're using a personal access token.
+Note that in most cases, you want basic authentication, even us you're using a personal access token.

 ```yaml
 auth: